syncfusion-content/blazor-docs/blazor/circular-gauge/pointers.md

 Using linear gradient, colors will be applied in a linear progression.
 The start value of the linear gradient can be set using the [StartValue](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeLinearGradient.html#Syncfusion_Blazor_CircularGauge_CircularGaugeLinearGradient_StartValue) property.
 The end value of the linear gradient will be set using the [EndValue](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeLinearGradient.html#Syncfusion_Blazor_CircularGauge_CircularGaugeLinearGradient_EndValue) property.
 The color stop values such as color, opacity and offset are set using [ColorStop](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.CircularGauge.CircularGaugeLinearGradient.html#Syncfusion_Blazor_CircularGauge_CircularGaugeLinearGradient_ColorStop) property.

-The linear gradient can be applied to all pointer types like marker, range bar and needle.
+The linear gradient can be applied to all pointer types like marker, range bar, and needle.
 To do so, follow the below code sample.

 ```cshtml
 @using Syncfusion.Blazor.CircularGauge